 - Worn-out floor mats (either slippery or raised, so it’s a tripping hazard)

 - Damaged, loose, or uneven stairs

 - Damaged, uneven sidewalks

 What is Recoverable in a Slip and Fall Case?

-Assuming you (or your attorney) can show the business was negligent, you may be able to recovery damages for:
+Assuming you (or your attorney) can show the business was negligent, you may be able to recover damages for:

 - Medical Bills